multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 }
 ```

-## Decoding transaction data
-For example, when sending multiple ESDT and NFT tokens, the receiver field of the transaction is the same as the sender field, and the value is set to 0 because all the information is encoded in the transaction’s data field.
-To decode the data field, we use a tool called the `TransactionDecoder`.
-First, we fetch the transaction from the network, then use the decoder to extract the relevant details.

 import { AbiRegistry, Account, Address, AddressComputer, BigUIntValue, Code, DevnetEntrypoint, SmartContractTransactionsOutcomeParser, U32Value } from "@multiversx/sdk-core";
 import axios from "axios";
 import { promises } from "fs";